 Eastside will offer all its employees and volunteers Safeguarding training to ensure that:

-• they are asked to read Eastside’s Safeguarding Policy, Code of Conduct, Whistleblowing Policy , and Digital
+- they are asked to read Eastside’s Safeguarding Policy, Whistleblowing Policy and Data Protection Policy and sign to say they have read them.

-• they recognise their responsibilities and report any concerns about suspected poor practice or possible abuse
+- they recognise their responsibilities and report any concerns about suspected poor practice or possible abuse.

-• respond to, record and communicate concerns expressed by a child, young person or vulnerable adult
+- respond to, record and communicate concerns expressed by a child, young person or vulnerable adult.

-• their good practice is likely to protect them from false allegations
+- their good practice is likely to protect them from false allegations.

 Employees and volunteers working on Eastside’s projects and activities have a responsibility to be positive role models for children and young people and to help build their confidence, remember children learn by example.